MArpogaus/bernstein_flow/README.md

 # Bernstein-Polynomials as TensorFlow Probability Bijector

-This Repository contains a implementation of a normalizing flow for conditional density estimation using Bernstein polynomials, as proposed in:
+This Repository contains an implementation of a normalizing flow for conditional density estimation using Bernstein polynomials, as proposed in:

 > Sick Beate, Hothorn Torsten and Dürr Oliver, *Deep transformation models: Tackling complex regression problems with neural network based transformation models*, 2020. [online](http://arxiv.org/abs/2004.00464)